- Explore Jerusalem's Old City and bohemian neighborhoods

 Start your morning with a transfer to Jerusalem, then explore the city on a full-day tour.
 Start at the Mount of Olives and take in the spectacular view of the old city from this mountaintop, then continue to Mount Zion and King David's Tomb to see the room of the Last Supper.
 Visit the building believed to be the king's final resting place, then continue from here to meander through the Old City.

 From here, make your way to the Jewish Quarter to explore thousands of years of history.
 Walk along the Cardo, the ancient Roman road, and see the four synagogues restored in 1967.
 Tour the Hurva Synagogue, the Old City's largest temple.
 Stop at the Western Wall to visit the holiest site for Jewish People.
 Visitors come from around the world to pray at the wall and place notes into the stones.

 Continue along the Via Dolorosa in the footsteps of Jesus, ending at the Church of the Holy Sepulchre, where the Crucifixion occurred.

 Please Note: Part of the day will be spent touring holy sites, so modest dress will be required.
 Women should wear clothing that covers their shoulders and knees, men should have their shoulders and heads covered.

 Chat with a local specialist who can help organize your trip.

-Depart Jerusalem in the morning and drive through the Judean Desert to the Dead Sea, which at almost 1,300 ft (400 m) below sea level is the world's lowest point.
+Depart Jerusalem in the morning and drive through the Judean Desert to the Dead Sea, which at almost 1,300 feet (400 m) below sea level, is the world's lowest point.
 Your first stop is the Ein Gedi Nature Park to go for a short hike and see a stunning waterfall.

-Cover yourself in mineral-rich muds and float in the Dead Sea to experience its therapeutic properties, then drive to Eilat for the night.
+Cover yourself in mineral-rich mud and float in the Dead Sea to experience its therapeutic properties, then drive to Eilat for the night.

 Transfer to Ben Gurion Airport for your flight home.